wp-plugins/buddypress-group-chat/readme.txt

 = 1.4.9 =
 * Major update, This is to fix the errors associated with BP_Group_Extension an group ID errors, It now checks if site is multisite and minor other fixes, Thank you to Jookkoo ( https://wordpress.org/support/profile/jookkoo )  for pointing this out.

+= 1.6.1 =
+* Removed 'account' due to TinyChat disabling it from being used unless you're logged in on their domain.

 == Social Sites ==